cheredia19/paris-2024-medals-and-medallists/README.md

   yAxis="total_medals"
 />

 The table detailing the performance of the most outstanding athletes of the Paris 2024 Olympics is below.
 It's sorted by gold, silver, bronze, and total medals.
-The data can be filtered by *athlete name*, number of medals of any denomination, *gender*, *country*, and *discipline*.
+The data can be filtered and sorted by *athlete name*, number of medals of any denomination, *gender*, *country*, and *discipline*.

 <FlatUiTable
   data={{